rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 * A personal fork of the documentation repository found [here](https://github.com/rocky-linux/documentation)
 * A local cloned copy of the repository on a Linux workstation
-* Git-Cola: a visual client for git branching and staging (optional)
+* _git-cola_: a visual client for git branching and staging (optional)
 * The Atom editor (optional)

-!!!
-Note
-    The Atom editor is optional.
-If you choose to use a different markdown editor, then simply ignore all of the Atom steps.
-The Git-Cola option is also optional.
-For this workflow, however, you will need one or the other.
-What is described here is using both.
-One for the GitHub portion, and one for the editing portion.

-## Prerequisites and Assumptions

-* A Rocky Linux desktop
-* Familiarity with the command line
-* A GitHub account with SSH key access
+---

+**Note:**
+While both Atom and git-cola are described as optional, you'll need at least one of them for this particular workflow.
+This author likes to use both: one for the GitHub portion, and one for the editing portion.

+---

 ## Installing Repositories

 Only a couple of repositories are really required.
 The EPEL (Extra Packages for Enterprise Linux) and the Atom editor repository.

-To install the EPEL:
+To install the EPEL, run:

 `sudo dnf install epel-release`